TAXIIProject/yeti/README.md

 'minor' correspond to the TAXII version being supported.
 The 'revision' number is used to indicate new versions of YETI.

+## Getting Started
+To start using YETI, please refer to the bundled [INSTALL](https://github.com/TAXIIProject/yeti/blob/master/INSTALL) file or the [Deployment](https://github.com/TAXIIProject/yeti/wiki/Deployment) section of the YETI wiki.

 ## Feedback
 You are encouraged to provide feedback by commenting on open issues or signing up for the TAXII discussion list and posting your questions (http://taxii.mitre.org/community/registration.html).